astroband/astrograph/README.md

 * `DEBUG_LEDGER` – when set, Astrograph will start ingesting ledgers, starting from that.
 It's useful for debugging.
 Pass `-1` to force ingest from first ledger existing in database.
 * `DEBUG_DUMP_LEDGERS` - when set, Astrograph dumps ledger nquads to `tmp` folder, used to debug DGraph insertion.
 * `DEBUG_SQL` - when set, log sql queries.
 * `DGRAPH_URL` - when set, Astrograph ingests history to DGraph server.
+You can use different nodes of DGraph cluster (if you have more than one alpha) for reading and writing by providing `DGRAPH_INGEST_URL` and `DGRAPH_QUERY_URL` variables.

 You can set them all using environmental variables, or you can create the `.env` file in the root of the project, and set them there: